maharjansanisha/DAV/Unit-01-Introduction-to-Visualization.md

 ## Visual Encoding

 **Visual encoding** refers to process of mapping data attributes to visual eccentrics in order to create meaningful information and graphical representation.
-It involves choosing appropriate visual actor like position, color, size shape and texture to represent different aspect of data.
+It involves choosing appropriate visual actor like position, color, size, shape and texture to represent different aspect of data.
 It helps to effectively communicate data insights and patterns to the user.
 Effective visual encoding ensures that user can quickly and accurately understand the patterns, trend and relationship present in the data.
 Some common visual properties used in visual encodings are:

 i. **Position:** The position of axis in different visual eccentrics like scatter plot, bar graph etc. can represent two different variables.